rixx/books.rixx.de/data/reviews/cassandra-clare/city-of-ashes/index.md

   rating: 2
 ---

 Works as a second volume.
 Clary is still as enjoyable as a teenager can be and gains powers.
-Nobody really dies, but I guess that's ok.
+Nobody really dies, but that's ok.
 The evil father Valentine is a bit generic in his evilness.